benny2744/Classroom_Participation_Tracker_V2/README.md

 #### 1. Joining a Room
 - Go to `/student`
 - Enter the 6-character room code
-- Select your name from the class roster
+- Select your name from the columned student list using radio buttons

 #### 2. Submitting Points
-- Choose point amount (1, 2, or 3)
+- Choose point amount (1, 2, or 3) from the dropdown at the top
 - Click submit
 - Wait for teacher approval
 - See your updated points in real-time